Robert Nunn (American football)

-Robert Nunn (born June 10, 1965) is an American football coach who was most recently the defensive line coach at Appalachian State.
-He played linebacker at Oklahoma State.
+Robert Nunn (born June 10, 1965) is an American football coach who is currently a defensive quality control coach at the University of Cincinnati.
+Nunn served as the head football coach at Georgia Military College from 1992 to 1999, compiling a record of 67–17 in eight seasons.
+He played college football as a linebacker at Oklahoma State University.

 Nunn joined the Green Bay Packers on February 8, 2005, as the defensive tackles coach, but was let go along with the majority of the defensive coaching staff after a disappointing 2008 season.
 Nunn was hired several weeks later by the Tampa Bay Buccaneers as one of two defensive line coaches.

-On January 27, 2010, Robert Nunn was hired as the New York Giants defensive line coach.
+On January 27, 2010, Nunn was hired as the New York Giants defensive line coach.
 He was part of the staff that won Super Bowl XLVI over the New England Patriots.

-Robert Nunn lived in Mahwah, New Jersey at the time of his Super Bowl Victory.